-Better than any BOGOF deal with Holyrood Partnership you get five for free!
+Better than any BOGOF deal with Holyrood PR you get five for free!
 And if you like the links below we have even more topical links on our facebook and twitter pages, so why not call over and take a look for yourself and please feel free to suggest your own links.

 ONE SMALL STEP FOR MAN (Adrian)

 Its fifty years since Yuri Gagarin made his single-orbit flight around the world – ushering in the era of human spaceflight.
 And while international space programmes now showcase some of the most cutting edge computer technology, it’s amazing to think that the early years of space flight were co-ordinated by machines that were no more complex than a modern-day calculator.
 The BBC has taken a fascinating trip down memory lane to highlight the ups and downs of the historic 108 minute flight, which propelled the Soviet Union into the front of the space race and, as a result, spurred NASA into sending the first manned flight to the moon by the end of the 60s.

 WAYNE ROONEY – NO PR POLISH BUT STILL TALENTED (Laura)

 Came across this interesting article in today’s Telegraph, which talks about how England footballer Wayne Rooney lacks PR polish which more often than not distracts attention away from his talent on the pitch.
 Being a Liverpool fan I hate to admit Wayne is a world class player, but this is somewhat let down, thanks to his love of prostitutes, boozing and swearing to camera and it is not often a week goes by where Wayne or his wife Colleen are in the papers.
 I think with Wayne we just have to accept that he is never going to be a debonair role model like David Beckham and that we should instead remember him for his talent on the pitch rather than his headlines off the pitch.